justinkunz/ArrayUSA/README.md

 const uniqueUsers = users.withoutDuplicates(); // Expected: ["Justin", "Jack", "Amanda", "Mary"]
 ```

-### Only Duplicates
+### Duplicates

-`.onlyDuplicates()` filters an array to include only items whose values appear more than once in the array.
+`.duplicates()` filters an array to include only items whose values appear more than once in the array.

 ##### Example